 Past performance may not be indicative of future results.
 Therefore, no current or prospective client should assume that future performance will be profitable, or equal to the past performance results reflected or any corresponding historical index.
 In the event that there has been a change in a client's investment objectives or financial situation, he/she/it is encouraged to advise CMG immediately.
 Different types of investments and/or investment strategies involve varying levels of risk, and there can be no assurance that any specific investment or investment strategy (including the investment strategies devised or undertaken by CMG) will be profitable for a client's or prospective client's portfolio.
-Information pertaining to CMG's advisory operations, services, and fees is set forth in CMG's current disclosure statement, a copy of which is available from CMG upon request (or on CMGs website, www.cmgwealth.com/disclosures/advs).
+Information pertaining to CMG's advisory operations, services, and fees is set forth in CMG's current disclosure statement, a copy of which is available from CMG upon request (or on CMG's website, www.cmgwealth.com/disclosures/advs).

-The strategy invests primarily in variable investment trust (VIT) funds which are offered by prospectus only.
-Please carefully read each fund prospectus before investing.
+The strategy invests primarily in exchange traded funds (ETFs) or mutual funds which are offered by prospectus only.
+Please carefully read each exchange traded fund (ETFs) or mutual fund prospectus(s) before investing.
 Investors should consider the underlying funds investment objectives, risk, charges and expenses carefully before investing.
 Past performance cannot predict or guarantee future success.
 This is not an offer to buy or sell any security and/or variable annuity contract.
 Due to the various minimum holding periods among these mutual funds, redemption penalties may be incurred.